cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - All arithmetic operations are performed over a field F, unless explicitly stated otherwise.

+- u: the input to the encoding function.
+  This is an element of F produced by the hash2base function.

 - (x, y): are the affine coordinates of a point obtained by the encoding method.
   Indexed values are used when the algorithm calculates some candidate values.

-- u: denotes an element of F produced by the hash2base function and is used as initial value of the encoding.

 - t1, t2, ...: are reusable temporary variables.
 For notable variables,
     distinct names are used easing the debugging process when correlating with